jeromezero/proxy/drafts/proxy.md

 Your habits and tendencies are creeping into me, crawling in through the gaps of exhaustion, forcing their way into my consciousness.

-Every time I sit at your desk, I either fall asleep or I drift off into some distraction, whether that is software tweaking and manipulation or just messing with things at the desk.
-I must stay focused.
-I quit your day job.
+Every time I sit at your desk, I either fall asleep or I drift off into some distraction, some habit of yours.
+I struggle to stay focused.

+I've already quit your day job.
 This will free up time.
-This will give me the opportunity to be well rested.
-To be alert when I confront the page.
+This will give me the opportunity to be well rested and alert when I confront the page.

 But I need something else.
 I need to get away from this computer, where your habits and unconscious tendencies are strong.
 I need a typewriter.